elenasacristan/treebooks/README.md

 DEBUG = development
 ```

-6. Then I have created the apps in the project by running the following command where APP would be the name of each app:
+6. Then I have created each apps in the project by running the following command where APP would be the name of each app:

 python manage.py startapp APP

 7. Every time an app has been added to the project I have also added the app name to the list of INSTALLED APPS in the settings.py file.

 8. I have created a superuser in order to be able to log into the Django Admin site: